 Outdoor Learning

-Rockford Public Schools is proud to announce a new outdoor learning program at Edgerton Trails Elementary for incoming 4th grade students in the district.
-The program will include all RPS curriculum components while incorporating project based learning in an outdoor setting.
-This unique opportunity is for students that enjoy being outside, are inquisitive and self directed learners.
+Rockford Public Schools (RPS) is proud to announce a new Outdoor Learning program at Edgerton Trails Elementary for rising 4th grade students in the district.
+The program will include all RPS curriculum components while incorporating project-based learning in an outdoor setting.
+This unique opportunity is for students that enjoy being outside, are inquisitive and self-directed learners.

 The program will be taught by a RPS certified staff member.